 You are a crafting rockstar!
 You deserve more than that!

 Most of my inspiration for my signs come from the amazing fonts I have.
 I just look at a font and piece of wood and the saying ‘comes to me’.
 Haha…. look at me sounding like I’m some sort of crafting genius (I sure hope I have some stroke of genius- I just searched my house for my phone that I was talking on. ::sigh::)

-To be a successful, productive sign or vinyl crafter, you’re going to need to grow your font collection… and I can teach you how to be super frugal about it.
+To be a successful sign or vinyl crafter, you’re going to need to grow your font collection… and I can teach you how to be super frugal about it.
 I think that I’ve maybe spent $120ish on designs and fonts.
-That’s because I am an impulse buyer and I just have to have certain designs (If I was patient enough, I could probably get them for free).
+That’s because I am an impulse buyer and I just have to have certain designs.
+Honestly, if I was patient enough, I could probably get them for free.
 The rest of my 2000 designs and 400 fonts were free!

 Most people just entering the crafting world or starting up small craft businesses have no idea how important licensing is.
 I am not going to lie- for the first year or so that I had my Silhouette, I would grab ANYTHING and EVERYTHING off Google and use my handy dandy ‘Trace’ function to steal it!
 While that is cool, it’s super illegal- and with my past in law enforcement, I don’t want to be a font criminal!!!!
 Don’t be a thief!
 Do your research on licenses (I’ll probably write a blog about it soon).

 I’ve made a couple mock-ups to show you how an interesting font can spice up even the most boring saying or word.